Download a Qualtrics survey you own via API and import the survey directly into R.

 records.

-also accepts Date(-like) input to each argument, which when used implies a
+accepts Date(-like) input to each argument, which when used implies a time of

-making the API request.
-This adjustment is intended to provide interactive
+API request.
+This adjustment is intended to provide interactive users with

 and end_date